 7 Breathtaking Southern Colorado Jeep Trails

-These favorite Colorado jeep trails are what gives the San Juans and Ouray Colorado the name “Jeep Capital of the World.”
-With nearly 100 miles of trails offering some of the most breathtaking mountain scenery in North America one quickly realizes how it got this name.
+The renowned jeep trails of Colorado are what earn the San Juans and Ouray the moniker “Jeep Capital of the World.”
+Spanning nearly 100 miles, these trails provide some of the most stunning mountain vistas in North America, which is a testament to their fame.

-From the infamous Black Bear pass that zigzags down sharp switchbacks along a waterfall into Telluride or Imogene pass that sets you on the very peak of a mountain where a post office mailbox once stood and one of the first electric utility lines passed over to power the mines – these Southern Colorado 4×4 trails are sure to impress and offer off road experiences, you will never forget!
+From the notorious Black Bear Pass, with its sharp switchbacks cascading beside a waterfall into Telluride, to the Imogene Pass, which places you atop a mountain where a post office mailbox once stood and one of the first electric lines crossed to power the mines – these Southern Colorado 4×4 trails are unforgettable and guaranteed to leave a lasting impression with their off-road adventures.

 Did you know that Great Sand Dunes National Park is just but a couple of hours away?
 If you’re looking for a fun place to try off roading in the mountains and along the sand dunes check out Great Sand Dunes National Park while you’re in southern Colorado!